Who is Reeks?

 The Waxaholics was birthed from an idea that there was still a wide interest in the love for vinyl and old school/classic music in the Houston area.
 What started off as a monthly event at Double Cross Lounge soon became a weekly attraction that has brought vinyl Djs from not only Houston, but also Austin, Dallas, Los Angeles, and even New York.
 Relocating to Alley Kat has allowed for an intimate feel that a vinyl aficionado can definitely appreciate along with a concert venue upstairs.
 Some notables include The Houston Press naming Alley Kat in “Houston’s 10 Best Bars on Main”, Double Cross Lounge a “Top 10 Bar and Lounge” (2013) in midtown due in part to its vinyl night, and also naming Fox Hollow a “Top 10 Best Dance Club” in 2014.
 In 2016 Waxaholic Thursdays was nominated by the Houston Press Awards for “Best Theme”.
 Recent guest at Waxaholics Thursdays include Bun B, Paul Wall, Slim Thug, Devin The Dude, The Cali Agents, Planet Asia, Statik Selektah, Scoop DeVille, Large Professor, and Slum Village with a guest appearance from Ma Dukes (mother of J. Dilla).

-Reeks maintains a monthly hip hop party at Fox Hollow (GRANDE) on third Saturdays, along with Dj Candlestick of The Chop Stars.
+Reeks maintains a monthly hip hop party at Lucille’s (GRANDE) on third Saturdays.
 GRANDE has brought some great DeeJays out of state including Dj Wonder (Shade 45, Sway in the Morning), OG Chase B (Travis Scott’s DeeJay), Mick, Neil Armstrong, and a performance by Camp Lo.
 He also teamed up with Chef Shakti Baum of Etta’s Little Kitchen for Sunday Brunch at Bar 5015.
 Brunch has grown to be a Sunday Funday must experience, and was recently cited by Paper City Magazine as such.

 Reeks has spun along side the likes of Mick (formerly Mick Boogie), Dj Tony Touch, Dj Neil Armstrong, Young Guru, Biz Markie, Dj Drama, Dj Cut Creator, and Kid Capri.
 He has also done private events for Rick Smith (Houston Texans), Tracy McGrady, Mathew Knowles, Tina Knowles, Eddie George, and Darryl Hamilton; opened up for YZ & Special Ed, Brand Nubian, Juvenile, The Geto Boys, Nas and Dj Green Lantern, and has also done events for Marriot Marquis, The Four Seasons, Mkt Bar (Phonecia), The Health Museum, 8th Wonder Brewery, Kendra Scott, Hennessy, Spotify, AirBnB, Red Bull, and Saks Fifth Avenue.
 Reeks was even able to backup the hip hop icon Rakim on stage for his performance, and the Houston Press nominated him for “Best DJ” in 2016.